nontaphat/Sample_RecLLM/README.md

-# 🤖 Sample Recommedation App 🤖
+# 🤖 Sample Recommendation App 🤖

 Starter examples for building LLM apps with Streamlit.

 ## Overview of the App

-This app showcases a recommenation system by using LLM minimum working examples.
+This app showcases a recommendation system by using LLM minimum working examples.

 ## Demo App